brianz/blog/content/post/serverless-how-to-handle-db-transactions.md

     return serialize_to_json(thing)
 ```

-With this change, after running `siege` I can see that coneections have gone from `idle in
+With this change, after running `siege` I can see that connections have gone from `idle in
 transaction` to simple `idle`, which means the connection is open but the transaction has be
 closed.